 Yes, this is all an optimistic dream right now, but don’t discount it.
 There was a time not long ago that mobile phones, wireless technology, nanotechnology, robots, and virtual reality were all considered impossible dreams by the majority of people.
 The thought of your own bed on board a plane?
 That was for presidents and kings.
 Regular people discounted all such dreaming as the realm of fools.

-Those who didn’t discount them though, who considered that aeroplanes themselves were once considered impossible… those people forged ahead and made each of these things not only possible, but normal.
+Those who didn’t discount them though, who thought that aeroplanes themselves were once considered an impossibility… those people forged ahead and made each of these things not only possible, but normal.
 Common even.

 Those same type of people are developing more things now, designing and bringing into reality a wide range of fantastic technologies.

-All of this may be a fiction right now, but in not-too-many years you may find yourself reclined on an electric aircraft, accepting a fresh cup of your favourite coffee offered by your personalised in-flight monitor, and mulling over what international meal you’d like to have after your virtual tour of Vatican City.
+All of this may be the stuff of fiction right now, but in not-too-many years you may find yourself reclined on an electric aircraft, accepting a fresh cup of your favourite coffee offered by your personalised in-flight monitor, and mulling over what international meal you’d like to have after your virtual tour of Vatican City.